shipujin/liveslak/README.txt

   to disk.

 domain=your_custom_domain =>
   Specify a custom domain name.
-Defaults to 'example.net'.
+Defaults to 'home.arpa'.

 hostname=your_custom_hostname[,qualifier] =>
   Specify a custom hostname.
 A qualifier 'fixed' can be appended